Specs / Specs

 }

-Applied with wrangler r2 bucket lifecycle set flare-dispatch-prod --file infra/r2-lifecycle.json (replaces the full policy).
+When V4 lands, this is applied with wrangler r2 bucket lifecycle set flare-dispatch-prod --file infra/r2-lifecycle.json (replaces the full policy).
 Individual rules can be appended with wrangler r2 bucket lifecycle add flare-dispatch-prod ... and removed with wrangler r2 bucket lifecycle remove flare-dispatch-prod --id <rule-id>.
 There is no wrangler r2 bucket lifecycle put subcommand.

 Source: https://developers.cloudflare.com/r2/buckets/object-lifecycles/ (2026-05).

-"triggers": { "crons": ["0 3 * * *"] }
+"triggers": { "crons": ["0 14 * * *"] }

 Cost ceiling — what to expect